monero-blackball/monero-blackball-site/README.md

 * Monerov9 through 12 March 2019

 ### Pools

-This section has not been updated in some time.

 You can also include outputs that are known to be spent in public pool transactions.
 This file should be used in addition to any of the ones above until they work together (WIP).
 See [sneurlax's work](https://github.com/sneurlax/xmreuse).